benzhou1/smart-motion.nvim/docs/extractors.md

 extractors.register("my_extractor", MyModule)
 ```

-You can also provide metadata and `keys` to link extractors to motion keys if using `is_action = true`.
+You can also provide metadata and `keys` to link extractors to motion keys if using `infer = true`.

 ---